ravendb/bootcamp/src/Unit-1/lesson6/README.md

 }
 ````

-If the database specified in the `DefaultDatabase` does not exists, a new one will
-be created.
+I don't know about you, but I don't like the idea of having too much static methods.

-### Step 3: Create the model class
+### Step 4: Create the model class

 In this exercise we will use a very simple model class.